 From 1996 through September 2004, police services were provided by contractual arrangement with the Pierce County Sheriff's Department.
 In September 2004, the City of Lakewood formed its own police department.
-While Tillicum's particular needs sometimes outpaced the young city's resources, in the last few years Tillicum has seen remarkable improvement.
+While Tillicum's particular needs sometimes outpaced the young city's resources, in the last four years Tillicum has seen remarkable improvement.
 Various programs were instituted citywide and are practiced in Tillicum:

 - Proactive property maintenance and code enforcement including abatement of dangerous buildings and public nuisances. - Intragency cooperation between the police department and other City departments to provide a high level of service in all aspects of civic support to Tillicum.
-The police partner with the City's own code enforcement, building inspection, public works, and human services staff; and other city, county, state, and even federal resources to ensure rapid, effective communication and response to developing issues in Tillicum and elsewhere. - Implementation of crime prevention measures and youth enrichment programs to foster community involvement and civic partnerships. - Implementation of a community-based policing organization, dedicated to proactive crime prevention.
-These programs include motel "best practices" checks, Raising the Bar (training and enforcement of local bars, taverns, and lounges), neighborhood associations, residential and business Block Watches, and a citizen-based volunteer patrol group.
+The police partner with Code Enforcement, building inspectors, Public Works, Human Services, and other city, county, state, and even federal resources to insure rapid, effective communication and response to developing issues in Tillicum and elsewhere. - Implementation of crime prevention measures and youth enrichment programs to foster community involvement and civic partnerships. - Implementation of a community-based policing organization, dedicated to proactive crime prevention.
+These programs include Crime Free Motel/Hotel program, Raising the Bar (training and enforcement of local bars, taverns, and lounges), neighborhood associations, residential and business Block Watches, and a citizen-based volunteer patrol group.

-- Implementation of a Crime-Free Housing program.
+- Implementation of a Crime-Free Multifamily Housing program.
 Dedicated neighborhood policing teams work continually with tenants, management and owners of apartments, mobile home parks, and motels to train and enforce best practices for stopping crime and criminals at the door.
 Denying criminals a place to live and operate forces them out of the neighborhoods.
 Property managers learn to conduct thorough background screenings of tenants, enforce rental agreement rules, professionally evict troublesome tenants, and facilitate periodic "safety social" events for tenants to share crime prevention tips and get to know their neighbors.
 Police share information, evaluate calls for service, watch for patterns of crime and conduct routine patrols to engender a sense of safety for the residents.
 The police watch for a high draw of police services and address the underlying problems directly.
-These partnerships and tools are especially meaningful in Tillicum with its high number of multifamily properties. - Support of youth-oriented programs, including a local Boys & Girls Club and development of the new Tillicum Youth and Family Center - reclaiming a derelict bikers' bar to house this new service.
+These partnerships and tools are especially meaningful in Tillicum with its high number of multifamily properties. - Support of youth-oriented programs, including a local Boys & Girls Club and the new development of a youth drop-in center in the center of Tillicum - reclaiming a derelict bikers' bar to house this new service.
 (See Figure 18.) - Provision of hotlines for non-priority issues like abandoned vehicles, prostitution, drug/gang tips, and animal issues.
 These voice messages are reviewed daily and assigned to the proper resource for follow up.
 This allows the police department to efficiently manage its resources while insuring a prompt response to the citizens' concerns.